ysoftware/Language/README.md

 ## Прогресс:
-    ✔️. use LLVM to parse manually-written IR
+- [x] use LLVM to parse manually-written IR
-    ✔️. generate IR from some manually written and pre-typed AST ✔️. develop lexer (tokenizer)
+- [x] generate IR from some manually written and pre-typed AST
+- [x] develop lexer (tokenizer)
-    3. parse code into AST
+- [ ] parse code into AST
-    4. type infer AST and hook it to IR generation
+- [ ] type infer AST and hook it to IR generation

 ## Syntax Description